A Feminine Courage Renaissance…

 Consider all of the courageous acts in your daily life — Removing the lens of courage = big, external shows of achievement, think about all the ways courage shows up in your life.
 Was it when you told your partner how you were feeling about something he/she said?
 Was it when you allowed yourself to feel your grief?
 Or maybe it was simply getting out of bed this morning?

 Enjoying this content?
-Subscribe to our monthly newsletter so you can receive our latest updates on cities and insights.
+Subscribe to our newsletter so you can receive our latest updates on cities and insights.